bachman-dev/wanikani-api-types/UPGRADE.md

 #### Number Types Widened

 Both constants and type aliases for numbers (e.g. `Level`, `MIN_LEVEL`, `LessonBatchSizeNumber`, the `starting_srs_stage` and `ending_srs_stage` on reviews, etc.) have had their types widened.
-Constants are now plain number literals with type `number` instead of their corresponding type alias, and type aliases / interface properties were widened to `number & {}` typed type aliases so they show up in documentation.
-This allows for easier use of dynamically figured numbers in code.
+Constants are now plain number literals with type `number` instead of their corresponding type alias, and type aliases / interface properties were widened to `number & {}` type aliases so they show up in documentation.
+This allows for easier use of dynamically calculated numbers in code.
 Type guards and schema should be used to validate these numbers; they are validated when used in `ApiRequestFactory`, e.g. when creating a request with `CollectionParameters`.

 #### `SafeInteger` Type for Validated Numbers